I'm Suzanne, the dance class critic. The what?

 If you have a dance story you'd like to share, or a question, you can contact me here.

 I can't always answer every mail I get, but I do my best and I always read every single one.

-If you're an experienced dance teacher who loves to teach adult beginners and would like to guest edit a section here on the site, as Emeroy has done, drop me a line.
+If you're an experienced dance teacher who loves to teach adult beginners and would like to guest edit a section here on the site, as Emeroy and Helen have done, drop me a line.